Tenampúa: History

 American Explorer G. E. Squier visitored the Ruins in the 19th century.

-The little that is known about this site is that it was built by the indigenous Lencas during the Mesoamerican early classical period with the purpose of being a ceremonial center and that it was also used as a refuge.
-It is not known precisely why it was abandoned or why the Lencas stopped using it as a ceremonial center to perform religious rituals, it may be that it was used more and more as a refuge and military fort during the constant wars they had during with different manors as evidenced by the remains of walls found on the site.
-The best explanation given by Honduran archaeologists for its abandonment would be that several villages that were located near the archaeological site were gradually abandoned by the inhabitants to settle more in lower areas, mainly in the valley, leaving a Tenampua in oblivion.
+The little that is known about this site is that it was built by the indigenous Lencas during the Mesoamerican late classical period with the purpose of being a ceremonial center and that it was also used as a refuge.
+It is not known precisely why it was abandoned or why the Lencas stopped using it as a ceremonial center to perform religious rituals, it may be that it was used more and more as a refuge and military fort during the constant wars they had with different manors as evidenced by the remains of walls found on the site.
+The best explanation given by Honduran archaeologists for its abandonment would be that several villages that were located near the archaeological site were gradually abandoned by the inhabitants to settle more in lower areas, mainly in the valley, leaving Tenampua in oblivion.

 During the 19th century it was visited by the American explorer and archaeologist Ephraim George Squier in 1853, who sent reports and letters about the ruins to the New York community of historians.
 According to Squier's testimonies, the ruins came to amaze him not only because of their size but also because of the location in which they were built, since it was a feat of engineering to carry out the rocks to the mountainous terrain where they are located.

 Lenca petroglyph that represents a bird, located in what was once its ball court.

 By the time Squier Reported the finding of ball game which was another architectural feature distinctive of Tenampúa.
 This is probably the only considerably better structure in Tenampúa by the time.
 Was a court with its ends open.
 A linear arrangement of stone at the southern end of the field has made many researchers think the opposite.
 Although it was discovered that these are only the remains of a retaining wall of a large terrace that was created to put the ball game court on flat ground.